-Implement cross-community dialogue programs.
+4 ∎ Implement cross-community dialogue programs.
 The Government of Iraq, in partnership with civil society, should implement a robust community dialogue initiative to break down barriers of isolation and provide a safe space to confront their deep-rooted fears and mistrust of others.
-As a central organizing point and to streamline initiatives, the Implementation and Followup Committee for National Reconciliation should be given the mandate from the Government of Iraq to plan and coordinate with local CSOs to implement a series of cross-community dialogue programs in all liberated areas.
+As a central organizing point and to streamline initiatives, the High Committee for Coexistence and Communal Peace and/or the National Reconciliation Committee should be given the mandate from the Government of Iraq to plan and coordinate with local CSOs to implement a series of cross-community dialogue programs in all liberated areas.
 Over the course of two years, dialogue sessions in rural and urban centers should occur on a bi-monthly basis and be open to anyone who wants to participate.
 To be effective, dialogue sessions must seek to convene all components from the area and ensure that women and young people participate.
-Specific sessions should also be organized to bring together political, religious, tribal, and community leaders from all components to develop trust and understanding and build constructive relationships, as these leaders could influence and promote messages of peaceful coexistence.
+Specific sessions should also be organized to bring together political, religious, tribal, and community leaders from all components to develop trust and understanding and build constructive relationships as these leaders could influence and promote messages of peaceful coexistence.
 A dedicated series of dialogue sessions facilitated by CSOs, religious and tribal leaders, and community leaders should convene family members of ISIS combatants with other community members to rebuild a foundation of trust and a process for reintegration and acceptance.
-Dialogue sessions targeting minority groups should also take place in mixed-communities, especially in Ninewa and Kirkuk, in order to identify avenues in which trust and confidence with other components can be established.
-The international community should support this effort by providing skills-building trainings and technical support to the Implementation and Followup Committee for National Reconciliation and civil society on how to effectively convene and facilitate cross-community dialogues.
+Dialogue sessions targeting minority groups should also take place in mixedcommunities, especially in Ninewa and Kirkuk, in order to identify avenues in which trust and confidence with other components can be established.
+The international community should support this effort by providing skills-building trainings and technical support to the High Committee for Coexistence and Communal Peace and/or the National Reconciliation Committee and civil society on how to effectively convene and facilitate cross-community dialogues.

-Counter violent extremism through women and youth empowerment.
+D.Counter violent extremism through women and youth empowerment.
 To effectively counter violent extremism, women and young people must be empowered to lead reconciliation efforts and promote alternative narratives of peace and coexistence.
 With support from the international community, civil society should implement programs that develop the skills and capacity of women and youth to recognize threats that lead to violence and have the tools to respond to the challenges resulting from such threats.
 This should include the ability to address rising tensions where they serve as mediators and interlocutors within and across communities, through which they could identify broader systemic challenges or violations that generate frustration and grievances.
 As such, part of this process should also include the development of stronger links (formal and informal) between women and youth and higher-level political actors.
 In addition, civil society should leverage the social media savviness of young people to push out counter messages against radical propaganda and move the narrative away from 'othering' and extremist ideology.
 Other avenues could also include youth festivals built around peace and coexistence that bring together the cross-section of Iraq's diverse communities to share experiences and promote cultural awareness, and efforts that highlight the role of women and their successes in bridging communities and promoting peace.